junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB26/SPN-Cat-whole-novel.md

 >
 > 101 Sam see Dean's solo hunting but still with Cat, "You still kept him?"
 "Where else would he go? -- Where else would *I* go without him?"
 >
 > S3 Cat desperately try to save Dean but can't, crying before Hell hound gets him.
 Dean last word ask Sam to take care of Cat.
 Cat fight hounds and get taken to Hell too.
+(Dean figures out Cat has 9 lives too, and counts 8 times already before S3, so S3 Cat is also on his last life, Dean just knows that if Cat dies this time he'll really die, and senses Cat wants to die with him, asks Sam to get Cat to somewhere safe, but Cat jumps in with him anyway.
+The death of both of them are their rebirth.)
 >
 > Dean in Hell sees the cat but doesn't know if he's hallucinating or not.
 Demons have ways to confine vessel with angel, so Cas can't talk or escape the vessel like he planned to, but Dean recognizes him.
 Dean gets tortured but stays strong because he knows Cas is there to keep him hope, then Alastair starts torturing Cas, Dean gives in.
 Then Dean finds chance to unbind Cas, Cas escapes cat form and flies Dean out of Hell.
 >
 > 401 Dean finds Bobby/Sam, first thing asking about Cat, but both say Cat's missing.
 Dean can't find him anywhere.
 Dean goes to Pamela for Seance but already knows name and other info, just to ask Cas to come back, whichever form.
 Pamela passes words about time/address to meet.
 >
 > Barn scene: Cas come and tell him he occupied different vessels.
-Dean realize it's Cas all along, saving him, growing up with him, has died for him so many times already, hugging him, thanking him.
+Dean realize it's Cas all along, saving him, growing up with him, has died for him so many times already, hugging/kissing him, thanking him.
 Cas from 401 isn't hammer angel at all, he's been living/growing up with Dean for the past 25y, it feels longer than his entire existence.
 >
 > (cat is a strong spirit creature that can connect to holy power without combust for a few year, but would still eventually deteriorate, "That's why you had to keep jumping around"; Jimmy was born 1973, 6y older than Dean, when they first met Dean was 5y, Jimmy was 11y, Cas can either choose cat or wait until Jimmy is ready at 36y, he chose cat.
 The order forbids them to "walk the earth" or "set foot on earth", Cas: "they didn't say I can't set paws on Earth", Cas knows it's always destined to be Dean, he just wants to be there to make sure he's safe)
 >